M4luk0/m4luk0.github.io/_posts/2022-01-25-Persistent-monitoring.md

 ```

 What is inside .bashrc will be executed every time the user opens a terminal, so if we put the command to connect with shelljack, we will get persistence.

+This is very useful when it comes to maintaining persistence because if we hide the shelljack well on the victim machine, we can wait for them to enter the sudo password, or edit a file or anything like that to get information or enter later with privileges.